What is it?

 What do we think about this technology?

 Like holograms, holographic foils are also available for counterfeiters at very low cost.
-Therefore, it is not very secure.
+Therefore, holographic foil is not very secure.
 Moreover, it requires lamination of your packaging and therefore adds substantial cost.
-It also makes variable printing more challenging compared to a standard varnish finishing since it is more challenging to define varnish free areas with laminates.
+It also makes variable printing more challenging compared to a standard varnish finishing, since it is more challenging to define varnish-free areas with laminates.

 Replacing a holographic foil by a Cryptoglyph® will eliminate all costs associated with the foil and the lamination operations, while providing a much higher level of security and ease of use.